 Recruiting and talent vetting

 Pure EOR platforms provide no recruiting services.
-Clients source candidates independently and the platform supplies employment infrastructure for pre-identified hires, though some platforms recently added talent marketplace features.
+Clients source candidates independently and the platform supplies workforce infrastructure for pre-identified hires, though some platforms recently added talent marketplace features.

 Howdy interviews 100,000+ candidates annually and accepts fewer than 5% through a vetting process that includes live coding interviews by senior engineers, identity verification preventing AI-generated deepfake applicants, and resume and background checks validating candidate authenticity.
 Full-time psychologists trained on technical and cultural assessment use structured evaluation frameworks with AI-assisted tools to identify candidates who match both skill requirements and team culture.